oddjar/Autothread/README.md

 # Autothread WordPress Plugin

-Autothread automatically creates Typefully threads from your published WordPress posts.
+Autothread is a WordPress plugin for automatically creating Typefully threads from your published posts.
 Typefully threads are created as drafts.
 They are not automatically published to Twitter.

+**Note: You will need a Typefully account to make use of this plugin.**

 ## Installation
 1. Download this repository as a zip file.